Why is Gore dropping Shakedry – and what does it mean for your outdoor gear?

 In the outdoors industry, PFCs have long been used in the making of fabric that needs to be durable, highly waterproof and breathable, such as for jackets, boots and tents.
 This happens in two ways.

-First, membranes, such as Gore-Tex (opens in new tab) and eVent (opens in new tab), which are layered with fabrics to make the product waterproof, have historically been made mainly made from PTFE.
+First, membranes, such as Gore-Tex and eVent, which are layered with fabrics to make the product waterproof, have historically been made mainly made from PTFE.
 These require PFCs in their production.

 The other use of PFCs is in durable water repellent (DWR) treatments.
 Textiles and membranes are given a coating, or finish, to ensure that water and dirt beads on the outside of the product rather than soaking into the fabric.
 Some sprays and washes used for re-waterproofing clothing may also contain PFCs.